Doctor0Evil/Javaspectre/README.md

 - Performs deep virtual-object excavation across pages, APIs, and runtimes to surface hidden structures as explicit, reusable models.
 - Produces open, auditable artifacts that other developers can replicate and extend within 24 hours of publication.

-The goal is **spectral uplift**: to surface unseen potential and encode it into real-world, measurable impact.
+The goal is **spectral** uplift: to surface unseen potential and encode it into real-world, measurable impact.

 ---